 - Prerequisites in parts of an atom, and some basic knowledge on the building blocks of life (In-Print or RD Montessori).

-- A Bohr model (you could make one yourself)
+- A Bohr model (you could make one yourself or see aff. link for cheaper version)

 - Red marbles for the protons, blue marbles for the neutrons, and white or green marbles for the electrons.
 You can use your beads from the long division material.